ksu-is/FOOD/projectroadmap.md

+- [X] Create the functions to interface with Yelp
+- [X] Create the functions to create the GUI
-- [X] The gui and logic both work.
+- [X] Tie the gui and yelp logic together
 - [ ] Need to add catches for invalid entries
 - [ ] Need to add more options
 - [ ] Need to add comments